aldelaro5/Bug-Fables-Internal-Docs/docs/index.md

 Every document will have an eye icon to consult its source md file on GitHub and a pencil icon to edit it on your fork if you want to submit a pull request.

-## About the battle system documentation
-Most of the system is documented, but not all of it as they will be done at a later time.
-The current version includes everything except:

-- Action commands
-- EventDialogue
-- All actions logic

 ## Note regarding the 1.1.3 update
 These documentation aren't yet updated with the changes included in 1.1.3.
 Most of them impacts SetText.
 They will be updated at a later time.